Margaret A. Chesney, PhD

 Distinguished Professor of Medicine, UCSF School of Medicine

-Dr. Chesney’s distinguished career in integrative medicine includes her recent work as professor of medicine and associate director of the Center for Integrative Medicine at the University of Maryland, School of Medicine.
-Before that, Dr. Chesney served for five years as the first deputy director of the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM).
-During her time at NCCAM, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.
+Dr. Margaret Chesney’s distinguished career in integrative medicine includes serving as the director of the UCSF Osher Center from 2010 to 2015.
+Since holding this position, she has focused her attention on research, including a study of the effect of breathing on hypertension, funded by the National Institutes of Health (NIH).
+Prior to returning to UCSF to direct the Osher Center in 2010, she served as the first deputy director of the National Institutes of Health’s National Center for Complementary and Integrative Health (NCCIH, then NCCAM) for five years.
+During her time at NCCIH, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at the NIH.

 Prior to her work at the NIH, Dr. Chesney was Professor of Medicine at the UCSF School of Medicine.
 She also served as the co-director of the Center for AIDS Prevention Studies, associate director of the California AIDS Research Center, and director of the Behavioral Medicine and Epidemiology Core of the Center for AIDS Research, UCSF-Gladstone Institute of Virology and Immunology.

 Dr. Chesney’s research focuses on the relationship between behavior and chronic disease; and particularly on lifestyle factors, such as stress that increases risk of such diseases as heart disease, as well as on interventions to address those factors.
 The goal of her research has been to empower individuals to promote health, prevent disease, and maintain optimal well-being across the lifespan, even in the face of serious health challenges, including cardiovascular disease and HIV/AIDS.
 She is widely recognized in the healthcare field for developing effective interventions in this area.